Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 ### Latent Diffusion
 Run the following commands associated with the installation of packages.
-Be carefull, the taming transformer folder must be inside of /LDM.
-Create an empty directory with the name logs within the directory LDM.
+Be carefull, the taming transformer folder must be inside of /LDMA.
+Create an empty directory with the name logs within the directory LDMA.
 ```
 !git clone https://github.com/CompVis/taming-transformers
 !pip install -e ./taming-transformers